Investment Banking vs Management Consulting: How to Decide

 Understanding the Core Difference

-Before diving into specific comparisons, it helps to understand the fundamental distinction between what bankers and consultants actually do.
+Before diving into specific comparisons, it helps to understand the fundamental distinction between what bankers and consultants actually do on a daily basis.

 What Investment Bankers Do